Table of Contents_

-The Tough TG-6 is a great camera that not only has a fantastic assortment of performance features, it’s a tough camera that will survive anywhere you want to bring it.
-It is easily a best underwater camera for newbies and professionals alike.
+The Tough TG-6 is a great camera that not only has a fantastic assortment of performance features, but it’s also a tough camera that will survive anywhere you want to bring it.
+It is easily the best underwater camera for newbies and professionals alike.
 Some flimsy features, like the LCD Screen, are a let-down, but overall the Olympus Tough TG-6 lives up to its name.

-The new underwater camera from the Olympus Tough series may only seem like a slight upgrade from the previous years model but when it comes to underwater cameras there’s only so much you can do before you start making it too difficult to use, well, underwater.
+The new underwater camera from the Olympus Tough series may only seem like a slight upgrade from the previous year’s model but when it comes to underwater cameras there’s only so much you can do before you start making it too difficult to use, well, underwater.
 The people at Olympus know this, and the upgrades they have made with the Olympus TG-6, though slight, are still excellent and worthy of note.
-If you aren’t quite sold by the Olympus, you should also read our page on how Fujifilm intros $200 waterproof ‘point and shoot’, the Z33WP.

-A burst capture mode supports speeds up to 20fps for about 9 photos and shooting modes, including underwater shooting, enables you to shoot raw or JPG photos and enables filters after the fact, right from the camera.
-Olympus has continued with a 12MP sensor for the benefit of image quality, but you can get a bit more by setting the aperture to f/2.8.
-The camera also includes a 4x optical zoom, quick boot-up and about a half-second shutter speed, much better 4K video capture, 25mm wide angle view, and an internally stacked zoom lens.
+A burst capture mode supports speeds up to 20fps for about 9 photos and shooting modes, including underwater shooting, enable you to shoot raw or JPG photos and enable filters after the fact, right from the camera.
+Olympus has continued with a 12MP sensor, lesser than the Olympus OM-D E-M10 Mark II, for the benefit of image quality, but you can get a bit more by setting the aperture to f/2.8.
+The camera also includes a 4x optical zoom, quick boot-up and about a half-second shutter speed, much better 4K video capture, 25mm wide-angle view, and an internally stacked zoom lens.
 If you require a camera that’s a slight notch above this one, opt for the GoPro Hero 7.

 The Olympus Tough TG-6 includes many premium camera features like focus stacking and an underwater microscope with aperture priority modes.
 These aperture priority modes include built-in underwater white balance modes that are configurable in the settings.
 Though it doesn’t have a touch screen it’s not something most people find necessary in a waterproof camera.
+For another great waterproof unit, check out the Yisence waterproof camera.
 If you’re just getting into underwater photography, or just want a budget-friendly alternative that still has impressive specs, the AKASO EK7000 4K Action Cam should be your go-to.